-Rental assistance in local communities.
+Rental assistance near you in your community.

 The funding will be limited.
 However, some of the programs that offer help near you with rent may offer immediate, same day assistance.
 But that will be rare.
 Generally, a low income and/or struggling tenant should apply in advance for rental assistance near them, even before they get an eviction or pay or quit notice.
 But each organization will have their own terms in place.

 If you need additional help in finding resources in your community, please e-mail us.
 Be sure to include your state/county as a significant amount of local rent assistance programs are offered local level.
-The email info@needhelppayingbills.com.
+The email [email protected].

-Find help near you with rent payments
+Find help in your area with rent payments

 There will be different types of local housing or rent assistance programs available as well.
 Low-income families, those with an eviction letter (or close to it) will find all or some of the resources available.
 There may also be rent relief near you focused on helping veterans, single moms, senior citizens or disabled people.
 The services, which are free to call and apply at, can refer tenants to a local program near them that will offer short or long term rent assistance.

-- There are some national non-profits or charities (or government agencies) that focus on single parents.
+There are some national non-profits or charities (or government agencies) that focus on single parents.
 They also operate local rental or security deposit assistance programs as well.
 They include the United Way, Community Action Agencies or Homeless Prevention Hotline.
 Look here for apartments for single mothers.

-- Free pro-bono law firms, or volunteer attorneys, help tenants with an eviction notice.
+Free pro-bono law firms, or volunteer attorneys, help tenants with an eviction notice.
 They can also represent low income families or the elderly in housing court.
 Find a tenant lawyer to stop evictions in your community.

-- Free emergency hotel or motel room vouchers are often part of rental relief.
+Free emergency hotel or motel room vouchers are often part of rental relief.
 Many local cities and towns offer a voucher when shelters are full.
 This is combined with other rent, housing, and case management services and look here for a free hotel voucher for tonight near where you live.

-- Often part of local housing programs are rent free homes or apartments.
+Often part of local housing programs are rent free homes or apartments.
 In general, these are only for people with zero savings and income, such as a women facing DV or someone with a medical issue.
 Look here for rent free apartments near you.

-- Local county and city governments, as well as charities and churches that may be near you, all try to help low income renters prevent an eviction.
+Local county and city governments, as well as charities and churches that may be near you, all try to help low income renters prevent an eviction.
 Get rent help to keep a home, apartment, or housing unit.
 Last minute, immediate rent assistance as well as other solutions near you are offered.
 Find help near you with an eviction notice.

-- Another goal of most communities is to keep the tenant housed into an affordable apartment or house, as trying to “re-house” a family is often more expensive for both the local government as well as family.
+Another goal of most communities is to keep the tenant housed into an affordable apartment or house, as trying to “re-house” a family is often more expensive for both the local government as well as family.
 This also includes low income housing without a waiting list near you

 Local rental assistance programs in your community